 The stakes are different for independent business owners.
 You already know that if you don’t work, you don’t get paid.
 You can’t “phone it in” when you have a migraine the way you might have been able to at a traditional 9-to-5 job.
 But even more challenging than this is the reality that if your clients don’t pay you, you don’t get paid.

 Chasing clients down in small claims court can be a difficult process, and it only works if you can prove your case to a judge.
 And — as difficult and technical as it can be — keeping good records with invoices is one of the best ways you can protect yourself against nonpayment.
 They help both you and your client stay accountable, ensure cash is flowing properly, and keep working relationships healthy.

 But what is an invoice?
-How do you know if you’re creating and sending them correctly?
+How do you know how to send an invoice and if you’re creating and sending them correctly?
 And how can you use invoices to make record-keeping easy and receive that all-important paycheck that you’re working hard for?
 We cover all of that and more in this guide for independent business owners.